-The Redwood Coast Airport (RCA) Renewable Energy Microgrid will provide clean electricity to Humboldt County and be a lifeline in the event of a natural disaster or other emergency.
-The county airport serves 50,000 flights per year, including commercial, private, and emergency medical flights, while the adjacent Coast Guard air station provides search and rescue for 250 miles of rural coastline — from the Mendocino-Sonoma county line to the California-Oregon border.
-Since roads into Humboldt County are frequently closed by fires and slides, energy security at the regional airport is crucial.
+The Humboldt County regional airport serves 50,000 flights per year, including commercial, private, and emergency medical flights, while the adjacent Coast Guard air station provides search and rescue for 250 miles of rural coastline, from the Mendocino-Sonoma county line to the California-Oregon border.
+Since roads into Humboldt County are frequently closed by fires and slides, airport energy resilience is crucial.
 In the event of a grid outage, the airport microgrid will allow flight service and rescue operations to continue without interruption.

 Major project elements

-- microgrid control system that will interface with the utility power distribution control center
+- microgrid control system with a control interface to the utility power distribution control center

 - electric vehicle charging stations capable of demand response

-An important rationale for this project is to demonstrate a business case for microgrids.
-As the community choice aggregator for the Humboldt Bay area, RCEA will own the two photovoltaic (PV) arrays and battery storage.
-The larger PV array will be DC-coupled to the battery system, and will allow RCEA to generate renewable power to sell on the CAISO wholesale market.
-The smaller array will directly offset utility costs for the airport, in return for land leased to the project.
-The battery system will allow solar energy to be discharged during the evening peak of energy use — while simultaneously fulfilling a storage requirement mandated by the State of California.
+As the community choice aggregator for Humboldt County, RCEA owns the two photovoltaic (PV) arrays and battery storage.
+The larger PV array is DC-coupled to the battery system, and allows RCEA to generate renewable power to sell on the CAISO wholesale market.
+The smaller array directly offsets utility costs for the airport, in return for land leased to the project.
+The battery system allows solar energy to be discharged during the evening peak of energy use while simultaneously fulfilling a storage requirement mandated by the State of California.

 Thanks to everyone who joined us to celebrate completion of the Redwood Coast Airport Microgrid!